Zeroto521/Wox.Plugin.YandeMove/README.md

 # Wox.Plugin.YandeMove

-Auto rename yande.re's pictures by its id in yande.
+Auto collect yande.re's pictures to one folder where you like.

 ![screenshots](/Images/zero_20181027_115544.png)